AniStepBall/aws-week2-vpc-alb-ha/README.md

 - No SSH open to the internet — bastion host or SSM would be used for access in production

 ---
+## Design Decisions and Tradeoffs

+### Single NAT Gateway
+A single NAT Gateway was used to reduce cost during development.

+Tradeoff:
+- Lower cost
+- Introduces a single point of failure for outbound traffic

+Production alternative:
+- One NAT Gateway per Availability Zone for full resilience

+---

+### EC2-Based Web Tier
+The application runs directly on EC2 instances using a launch template.

+Tradeoff:
+- Simpler to configure and understand
+- Less portable and harder to scale compared to container-based deployments

+Next step:
+- Replace with Docker-based deployment and CI/CD pipeline

+---

+### No SSH Access
+SSH was not exposed to the internet.

+Tradeoff:
+- Improves security posture
+- Makes debugging more difficult

+Production alternative:
+- Use AWS Systems Manager (SSM) or a bastion host

 ## HA Test Evidence

 ### Test: Instance Termination + Auto Recovery